SpectroCoin/Drupal-Bitcoin-Payment-Gateway-Module/README.md

 _Migrated_: Since HTTPful is no longer maintained, we migrated to GuzzleHttp.
 In this case /vendor directory was added which contains GuzzleHttp dependencies.

 _Reworked_: SpectroCoin callback handling was reworked.
 Added appropriate callback routing for success, fail and callback.

+_Updated_ Class and some method names have been updated based on PSR-12 standards.

+_Updated_ Composer class autoloading has been implemented.

+_Added_ _Config.php_ file has been added to store plugin configuration.

+_Added_ _Utils.php_ file has been added to store utility functions.

+_Added_ _GenericError.php_ file has been added to handle generic errors.

+_Added_ Strict types have been added to all classes.

 ## Information